Hachimi-Hachimi/hachimi-hachimi.github.io/docs/hachimi/troubleshooting.md

 After that, you can repeat the patching process and then log in using the created Data Link password.
 Alternatively, you may log in to a Cygames ID to link your account data.

-### この端末でのプレイは許可されていません (You are not authorized to play on this device) error
+### この端末でのプレイは許可されていません (You are not permitted to play on this device) error

-If your device is rooted, you will need to hide root from the game.
-Magisk's denylist appears to work, as do other tools such as Shamiko.
+#### Your device is rooted
+ - Make sure your connection is stable and that the device is passing at least **DEVICE_INTEGRITY** on the Play Integrity servers (you can verify this using the [Play Integrity API Checker](https://play.google.com/store/apps/details?id=gr.nikolasspyr.integritycheck) app).
+If it passes, hiding root from the game using **Magisk's built-in DenyList** (enable *Enforce DenyList* if it doesn't work) should make it work.
+Other tools such as **Shamiko** may also do the trick.

+#### Your device is not rooted
-If you *aren't* rooted and are receiving this error message, you may need to use a VPN when starting the game.
-See the "Communication error" section.
+ - If this error message continues to show on your device, it may indicate an unstable connection to the Play Integrity servers, or that you need to use a **VPN** when launching the game.
+See the [Communication error](#communication-error-messages-when-attempting-to-start-the-game) section for more details.

 ### I/O error: Permission denied (os error 13)